 6. Sew the Binding to the Quilt’s Front Side

-- Use your sewing machine to sew the edge of the binding to the front of the quilt.
-When you get close to a corner, fold the binding into a mitered corner and pin in place.
+- Start at the corner you pinned and use your sewing machine to sew the edge of the binding to the front of the quilt.
+I try to catch the mitered fold so I secure it with my first stitches.
+When you get close to the next corner, a corner, fold the binding into another mitered corner and pin or clip in place.